DevKevYT/devscript/README.md

 Process p = new Process(true);
 p.addSystemOutput();
 p.addInput(System.in);
-p.execute("println \"Hello World\"", false); //If the process should be executed in a separate thread. p.execute(new File("path_to_file"), true);
+p.execute("println \"Hello World\"", false);
+p.execute(new File("path_to_file"), true);
 ```
-You can also execute the script from the command line with the raw jar file.
+You can also execute the script from the command line with the raw jar file.<br>
+This example will execute the command "help"
 > java -jar devscript_1.8.3.jar -e "version"

 Command line arguments are:<br>